Security Surveillance Cameras | How To Get Started

 TYPES OF SECURITY SURVEILLANCE CAMERAS

-There is a wide variety of security cameras, and each one serves a different purpose.
-There are security cameras for nearly every scenario, from fixed cameras to pan and tilt cameras, night vision cameras, to motion detection cameras.
-When researching security cameras, keep in mind that many will have compound features, for example: "outdoor, night vision, pan and tilt cameras" or "fixed, dome IP cameras."
+When researching security cameras, remember that many will have compound features, for example: "outdoor, night vision, pan and tilt cameras" or "fixed, dome IP cameras."
 The list below will help you understand your camera options.

 HERE ARE THE MOST COMMON SECURITY CAMERAS ON THE MARKET TODAY